fes festival of world sacred music morocco bab makina

 Is the Fes Festival suitable for families?

-Yes, especially daytime events which are more relaxed and accessible.
-Evening concerts can also be suitable, but they tend to be quieter and more focused, so it depends on the children.
+Yes, the festival can be suitable for families, especially the daytime events and more relaxed performances.
+Evening concerts can also work, but they are quieter and more focused, so it depends on the age and patience of the child.

 What should I wear to the festival?